BjrInt/surround-panner/README.md

 ## Notes / To Do

+- ⚠️ This is not working on Firefox
 - Add volumes computation
 - This should work on mobile phone, but it wasn't battle-tested.
 - The subwoofer volume is not included.